haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 *	The script optionally generates static web content using the command [`magento setup:static-content:deploy`]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html).

 <div class="bs-callout bs-callout-info" id="info">
   <p>Our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
-Your local development environment isn't affected.</p>
+Your 本地开发环境 isn't affected.</p>
 </div>

 <div class="bs-callout bs-callout-info" id="info">